 To add a college to your list: Click the heart icon next to the school’s name.
 Students, parents, and counselors can build a list of colleges and universities to explore and research.
 Each school is linked to the same information as outlined above, and the application type and deadlines are easily organized and accessed here.
 We recommend that students initiate building the college list during their initial meetings with their college counselor in order to encourage their initiative and ownership of the college search.

 compare me: In “colleges I’m thinking about,” click on individual schools to find your way to the “Overview” for each respective school on a student’s list.
 This is found half way down the page and allows you to compare average GPA and test scores for accepted students from Berkshire.
 The “Admission” tab found in the header, 3 spaces to the right of “Overview”, provides Berkshire student outcomes and, again, allows students to compare themselves with the admission standards at each respective school.
 Each student’s final Fifth Form GPA, SAT, and ACT scores will be entered as these become available.
 School averages are displayed in green when the student’s number is higher and in red when the student’s number is lower.
 The far-right “Accept” column shows the number of students accepted out of the number of students that have applied from Berkshire.
 As many factors beyond GPA and test scores impact each student’s candidacy at an individual college or university, it is essential that students and parents regard this admissions information as one factor among many that will help guide the college search for each student.

 Please follow up with your child’s college counselor if you have any questions about Family Connection.

 In addition to the required summer reading for all students, rising Sixth Formers at Berkshire are required to write their college essay over the summer.
 The pace and expectations at the beginning of the sixth-form year can make it challenging for Sixth Formers to find the time to write their most thoughtful and effective college essay.
-Therefore, in order to encourage each student’s best effort with this critical component of the college application process, we require every Sixth Former to submit a college essay to his or her college counselor at registration.
+Therefore, in order to encourage each student's best effort with this critical component of the college application process, we require every Sixth Former to submit a college essay to his or her college counselor at registration.